Invergordon railway station: Facilities

 Both platforms have a help point and benches, whilst only platform 2 has a shelter (passengers on platform 1 have to use the old station buildings for shelter).
 There is a car park and bike racks adjacent to platform 1.
 Both platforms have multiple entries, all with step-free access.
 As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.

-Location

-The station is located at the south end of Invergordon's High Street and is easily accessible from all areas of Invergordon, the closest area being the densely populated area of South Lodge.
-Northbound, leaving the station, the track snakes under a one-way road bridge and runs alongside Park Primary School until turning into single track; it then runs through the Invergordon distillery and Inverbreakie housing estate.
-It then enters the woods.

 Platform layout

 The station consists of two side platforms, which can each accommodate an eight-coach train, flanking a passing loop 34 chain long on the predominantly single-track line from Dingwall to Thurso and Wick.

 Passenger volume

 The statistics cover twelve month periods that start in April.

 Services

 The station has seen a number of timetable improvements since 2008, with the addition of an extra through train each way to/from Wick on weekdays and further shorter distance services to/from Inverness aimed at the commuter market (these mainly run as far as Tain or Ardgay).
 Prior to this, 3 departures in each direction was the standard service on the line for many years.

 In the December 2021 timetable, the station sees 6 services northbound on weekdays (4 to Wick via Thurso, 1 to Ardgay, 1 to Tain) and 4 northbound on Sundays (1 to Wick, 3 to Tain).
 On weekdays and Saturdays, there are 9 services southbound to Inverness, with 5 on Sundays.